Jahandad Khan (general)

 Jahandad Khan HI(M) SBt (1929 – 2011) was a Pakistani military officer who served as the 14th Governor of Sindh.
 He was founder of Al-Shifa Trust.
 Jahandad Khan also served as chairman of the Pakistan Red Crescent Society.

 Career

 Military

-Jahan Dad Khan passed out from Pakistan Military Academy Kakul in 1951 and commissioned in the Regiment of Artillery.
+Jahan Dad Khan passed out from Pakistan Military Academy Kakul on 4 February 1950 with the 1st PMA Long Course and commissioned in the Regiment of Artillery.
 He went through normal command, staff and instructional assignments during his military career.
-He retired in 1984 as lieutenant-general after 33 years of service.
+He retired in 1984 as lieutenant-general after 34 years of service.